 Graphic design is a creative process that combines art and technology to communicate ideas.
 The designer works with a variety of communication tools in order to convey a message from a client to a particular audience.
 The main tools are image and typography.

 Image-based designers develop images to represent the ideas their clients want to communicate.
 Images can be an incredibly powerful and compelling tool of communication, conveying not only information but also moods and emotions.
 People respond to images instinctively based on their personalities, associations, and previous experience.
-For example, you know that a chilli pepper is hot, and this knowledge in combination with the image creates a visual pun.
+For example, you know that chili pepper is hot, and this knowledge in combination with the image creates a visual pun.

 In the case of image-based design, the images must carry the entire message; there are few if any words to help.
 These images may be photographic, painted, drawn, or graphically rendered in many different ways.
 The image-based design is employed when the designer determines that, in a particular case, a picture is indeed worth a thousand words.